 The scales held in the left hand indicate an intuitive balance between understanding and action.
 Justice asks us to see clearly, and then, to act.
 We must take action when wisdom presents from the inner self.

 The Justice card represents justice, truth, cause and effect, action, and law, but this card also brings with it a level of compassion and understanding.
-Justice is fair, and requires us to look honestly at ourselves and the life we live.
+Justice is fair and requires us to look honestly at ourselves and the life we live.

 Card number 12 is the Hanged man, reminding us that acceptance and the release of desires can be transformed into spiritual energy.
 The upside-down position of this figure reminds us that a reversal of attitude can create an experience of spiritual awakening.
 This spiritual awakening requires a withdrawal from the chaos of the world and a surrender from the rhythms of life.
 In order to find the new opportunities that await us, we must see the world from a new and fresh perspective.